I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy all 30 teams!

 Selection Criteria for This List

-Determining the best players from 137 years of Giants history wasn't the easiest of tasks, but I've narrowed it down to the top five and also included some honorable-mention selections.
+Determining the best players from Giants history wasn't the easiest of tasks, but I've narrowed it down to the top five and also included some honorable-mention selections.
 Even with that, many deserving players had to be left out of this article.
 The criteria used to develop this list included:

 - Legacy Honors (Hall of Fame, retired number, etc.)